babarot/afx/docs/configuration/command.md

 `if` allows you to specify the condition to load packages.
 If it returns true, then the command will be linked.
 But if it returns false, the command will not be linked.

-In `if` field, you can write shell scripts (currently `bash` is only supported).
+In `if` field, you can write shell scripts[^1].
 The exit code finally returned from that shell script is used to determine whether it links command or not.

 === "Case 1"